Sensors and Road Quality

 We’ve all read about Google building self-driving cars.
 I’ve written about Google building Maps programs to help people navigate to different places.

 A Google patent application published this week looks closer at computers in cars and the many sensors connected to those.
 It discusses automotive computing systems that include such things as:

 … network-based applications including navigation, voice search, media streaming capabilities, and the like.

 The road quality patent mentions On board diagnostics (OBD) standards in the automotive industry available with engine computer systems in the 1980s.

 The Google patent describes an approach for “monitoring vehicle sensors to determine and report road quality using a communication device including an electronic circuit is provided.”
 This device might be built to a vehicle’s radio system and might use a GPS-enabled system that worked with mapping software.

-The monitoring of road quality could be done by the use of sensors, such as a sensor added to the shock absorbers of cars, or with a “vertical displacement sensor present in the head unit”.
+The monitoring of road quality could be done using sensors, such as a sensor added to the shock absorbers of cars, or with a “vertical displacement sensor present in the head unit.”
 Other sensors might also be used and monitored and then analyzed to judge the quality of roads by vertical vibration.
 This information could then be used to help produce road quality reports and to “improve driving directions in mapping software.”

 The road quality patent is:

 Systems and Methods for Monitoring and Reporting Road Quality

 Invented by Dean K. Jackson